makeplans/makeplans-api/readme.md

 ## People

 The primary key for a person is `id`.
-However the following fields are unique: `email`, `phone number` and `provider`+`uid`.
+However the following fields are unique: `email`, `phone_number` and `provider`+`uid`.
 There are no specific requirements for input but a person needs to have either name, email or phone number.

-`National Id No` is currently not unique or used as identificator for a person.
+`national_id_no` is currently not unique or used as identificator for a person.
 This will change.

 ### Attributes